Teal Curve

 Some residents are installing solar panels anyway as the return on investment makes economic sense (especially as we have no control over mains power prices in future) and to avoid the occasional mains power outage.

-Obviously, new homes are being designed to mimimise energy consumption and many of the previous motel units have been renovated to bring them up to modern efficiency standards.
+Obviously, new homes are being designed to minimise energy consumption and many of the previous motel units have been renovated to bring them up to modern efficiency standards.

 Other Fuel